SenseNet/sncom-resources/_guides/what-is-sensenet.md

 Thanks to multiple connection possibilities by APIs, mobile app development is also possible with sensenet.
 Build your app on your favourite platform and use sensenet as a content repository behind your solution dealing with content requests, permissions and so on.

+## Everything is content

+The foundation of sensenet is the Content Repository, where documents, tasks, users, projects, even system configuration – everything – is a Content.
+It is the fundamental building block of the system that makes content management easy and powerful at the same time.
+All content items are organized into a huge content tree, so when managing and presenting content, applying features like versioning, approval or permissions, you can always think in subtrees and inheritance.

+Using content items everywhere unlocks a great deal of exceptional features that make your experience as a user more seamless, and your job as a developer a lot easier.
+Focus on the business problem – the platform handles the rest!

+## CSP

+Headless CMS
+ECM
+CSP

 ## Widespread

 300+ references. https://www.sensenet.com/references

 ## Modern.
 Transitioning.

+React, Aurelia
 Cloud
 .Net Standard

+you need devs
+ODATA REST API
+or anything of your choice

 ## Free or commercial.
 Your choice.